siddharthshah3030/decentralized-Dapp-Server/README.md

 # Smart Elections
-#### project by team Pro at I_HACK Hackathon E-Summit'19 IIT Bombay
+#### Project by Team Pro at I_HACK Hackathon E-Summit'19 IIT Bombay
 ### This repository **decentralized-Dapp-Server** is main server for Smart Contract, API, Database, UI-Result

 Smart Elections is a voting system based on Decentralised Ethereum Blockchain Network.
 An attempt to improve India's current election system using Ethereum Blockchain Network.

   - NO more Biasing in votes
-  -  the authenticity to every voter and candidate via Smart Transaction
+  -  The authenticity to every voter and candidate via Smart Transaction
-  - votes are decentralized and distributed across a peer-to-peer network for security
+  - Votes are decentralized and distributed across a peer-to-peer network for security

-## problem statement:
+## Problem statement:
 > **India's EVMs are Vulnerable to Fraud**
-> a research [article](https://indiaevm.org/qa.html) have claimed many ways to temper vote.
+> A research [article](https://indiaevm.org/qa.html) have claimed many ways to temper vote.

 > **The question arises - why we even do voting in India?**
-> some temper proof solution needs to be made for secure and fair Elections and Voting,
+> Some temper proof solution needs to be made for secure and fair Elections and Voting,
-> so that user is sure their vote is not being tempered,
+> So that user is sure their vote is not being tempered,
-> we came up with this great solution
+> We came up with this great solution

 Our project uses Blockchain and Smart Etherum contracts to make sure each and every vote is being stored peer to peer in a decentralized network with Hashing so that every vote is secured and elections are fair